* This chapter provides a description of the origins of the F-15, its primary technical features, and F-15 variants.

 There was more to the F-15SE than simply new CFTs, with airframe changes and a layer of "radar absorbing material (RAM)".
 The tailfins were also canted outward by 15 degrees, providing a bit of stealth along with a little additional lift.
 There was no engine inlet radar protection, and the exhausts were not redesigned to lower their infrared signatures -- these measures being seen as more drastic and expensive.

 Boeing made it clear that the prime target for the new Stealth Eagle was the export market, offering the latest avionics, such as AESA radar and a large-area touchscreen cockpit display.
 The F-15SE would also have a "digital electronic warfare system (DEWS)", developed by BAE Systems.
-DEWS was derived from countermeasures systems developed from the F-22 and F-35; it would be more capable and more compact, and interoperable with the Eagle's AESA system.
+DEWS was derived from countermeasures systems developed from the F-22 and the Lockheed Martin F-35 Joint Strike Fighter; it would be more capable and more compact, and interoperable with the Eagle's AESA system.

 There was little interest in the F-15SE as such, with Boeing then moving on to an "F-15 2040C" effort, focused on upgrades instead of new production.
-It hasn't been so much a new configuration as a menu of possible upgrades.
-One facet has been to expand the F-15C's weapons loadout, with a concept drawing showing an F-15C with multiple ejector racks, allowing it to carry eight AMRAAMs under the fuselage, plus four AMRAAMs -– or three AMRAAMs and an AIM-9X –- on each wing pylon, for a total loadout of 16 AAMs.
+It wasn't so much a new configuration, as a menu of possible upgrades.
+One facet was to expand the F-15C's weapons loadout, with a concept drawing showing an F-15C with multiple ejector racks, allowing it to carry eight AMRAAMs under the fuselage, plus four AMRAAMs -– or three AMRAAMs and an AIM-9X –- on each wing pylon, for a total loadout of 16 AAMs.